sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :feedback_c: Remember that the equal sign doesn't mean that the two sides are equal.
 It sets the value for the variable on the left to the value from evaluating the right side.
    :feedback_d: Remember that the equal sign doesn't mean that the two sides are equal.
 It sets the value for the variable on the left to the value from evaluating the right side.

    What are the values of x, y, and z after the following code executes?
-You can step through this code by clicking on this |Java visualizer2| link.
+   See if you can figure it out yourself, then confirm your answer by stepping through the code after clicking on this |Java visualizer2| link.

    .. code-block:: java